abdulrahmansmart/assessmentproject/README.md

-First open terminal and use this (npm install -g json-server), and again tab+ open one more terminal and use this (json-server --watch db.json --port 3030), and install the node modules (npm install), and run this program with (npm start).
+First open terminal and use this (npm install -g json-server), and again tab+ open one more terminal and use this (json-server --watch db.json --port 3030), and install the node modules with (npm install), and run this program with (npm start).